ACTG-ARL: Differentially Private Conditional Text Generation with RL-Boosted Control: Boosting fine-grained control in ACTG with Anchored RL

 \looseness=-1 \textbf{Putting together: Anchored RL.}~ Our final training recipe, ARL, combines these two components.
 We fine-tune from the DP-FT checkpoint $G_{x \mid f}$ using a hybrid objective that mixes the PPO gradient with the SFT gradient on curated best-of-$N$ data: $\mathcal{L} = \mathcal{L}_{\text{RL}} + \gamma \cdot \mathcal{L}_{\text{SFT}}.$ We employ a \textit{linear decay} schedule for the coefficient $\gamma$, starting high to preserve text fidelity and gradually decreasing to allow for steady improvement in instruction following.
 This approach anchors the model, preventing it from drifting away from the desired text distribution while optimizing for control.

 \textbf{The end-to-end algorithm.}~ Our final algorithm, \textbf{ACTG-ARL}, integrates ACTG with ARL into a single cohesive pipeline.
-It consists of four stages: private feature extraction, training the initial DP generators, curating the anchor dataset, and performing ARL training.
-The outputs are a DP synthetic dataset and a DP conditional generator with strong instruction-following capabilities.
-A detailed description is provided in~\Cref{alg:full_procedure} of~\Cref{app:full-alg}.
+As summarized in~\Cref{alg:full_procedure}, it consists of four stages: (i) annotating the private dataset $D_{\text{priv}}^x$ with the oracle $M_{\text{oracle}}$ to obtain $D_{\text{priv}}^f$, (ii) training the initial DP generators $G_f$ (via AIM) and $G_{x \mid f}$ (via DP-FT), (iii) curating a high-quality anchor set $D_{\text{SFT}_N}$ via best-of-$N$ sampling, and (iv) running Anchored RL on $G_{x \mid f}$ to obtain $G_{x \mid f}^{\text{ARL}}$.
+The outputs are a DP synthetic text dataset $D_{\text{syn}}^{\tilde x}$ and a controllable conditional generator with strong instruction-following capabilities.